architjn/MaterialIconPackTemplate/README.md

 - Wallpaper section have some cool animations
 - Wallpaper loads faster
 - 4 Icons preview in collapsing ActionBar

+#How To Use
+This is very easy to implement, just easy 8 steps and you are ready to go.
+Check <a href="https://github.com/architjn/MaterialIconPackTemplate/blob/master/HOWTO.md">HOWTO.md</a>

 #Team Members
  - <a href="http://google.co.in/+architjn">Archit Jain</a>